-But do you know how to get more retweets?
-Other than the basic things like write great content or add Twitter buttons to your website there has to be advanced ways to get more retweets, right?
+But do you know how to get more re-tweets?
+Other than the basic things like writing great content or adding Twitter buttons to your website, there have to be advanced ways to get more re-tweets, right?

-Well there is!
-Here are 10 ways to get more retweets:
+Well, there are!
+Here are 10 ways to get more re-tweets:

 Avoid least tweetable words